 - To be motivated by a sense of purpose, which allows you to recognise that your effort is helping achieve something of importance.

 - To know what is likely to happen in the future and how it will impact your life.
-Research by Richard Boyatzis, shows that people are happier and more engaged when there is a connection between a person's vision and that of the company for which they work.
+Research by Richard Boyatzis, shows that people are happier and more engaged when there is a connection between a person's vision and that of the organization for which they work.

 Job satisfaction & being happy at work